Dasio/bawt/README.md

 go install -v && $GOPATH/bin/example-bot
 ```

-There's a Dockerfile and example configuration in the `example-bot` directory.
+There's a Dockerfile, example bot, and configuration in the `example-bot` directory.

 ## Writing your own plugin